oplik0/reddit-blackout/README.md

 6. And it'd done - the workflow will now run at 00:00 UTC the 12th of July.
 You can also trigger it manually by going to Actions, selecting `.github/workflows/blackout.yml` and using the `Run workflow` button:

 ![Running the workflow manually](https://user-images.githubusercontent.com/25460763/183406938-af2f4c77-9f8b-44bb-bf15-6943e120d1e5.png)

+## How to use with 2FA

+For password authentication reddit requires the user to append the 2FA code after a colon (eg. `yourpassword:123456`).
+This is obviously not practical for this script.
+There is a better way - oauth, but unfortunately it's non trivial without a server running.
+There are 2 options here:
+1. Easier one: https://not-an-aardvark.github.io/reddit-oauth-helper/ (note: unfortunately it seems broken in Firefox, try any Chromium based browsers)
+   This is a client-side application for generating the required tokens.
+You need to set the redirect URL in your reddit app to `https://not-an-aardvark.github.io/reddit-oauth-helper/`, paste your client id/secret into the right inputs, select permanent (otherwise the token will be disabled after 1 hour) and select scopes: `modconfig`, `modcontributors` and `mysubreddits`.
+   Then click generate tokens, authorize the application, and you should get refresh/access tokens.
+   As this app doesn't pass this info to any server (and is running off of GitHub Pages with their URL - so you can see the code here: https://github.com/not-an-aardvark/reddit-oauth-helper), it shouldn't pose any risk.
+But still, make sure you only grant the token access to what it needs.
+2. A bit more advanced: you can use the script provided by praw here: https://praw.readthedocs.io/en/stable/tutorials/refresh_token.html#obtaining-refresh-tokens - the scopes needed are `modconfig`, `modcontributors` and `mysubreddits`.
+Remember to set redirect URL to the one the script is listening on (`http://localhost:8080``).
+   After running the script and inputting the right scopes you should be directed to an authentication URL and then a refresh token will be printed to the console.

+Either way, after you have the refresh token, go back to secrets and paste it into a `REDDIT_REFRESH_TOKEN` secret.
+Then make sure you delete `REDDIT_USERNAME` and `REDDIT_PASSWORD` since praw can be confused if it gets both authentication methods.

 ## How to change the schedule